 No Modbus communication

-- Verify the Smart Dongle is plugged into the inverter’s USB port and has power (LED active)
+- Verify the Smart Dongle is plugged into the inverter’s USB port and powered (LED active).

-- Check that no firewall is blocking port 502
+- Check that no firewall is blocking TCP port 502.

 - If using WiFi AP mode, connect to the inverter’s SSID (